evilsoft/crocks/docs/src/pages/docs/crocks/Either.md

 Like most other types in `crocks`, `Either` has a right bias in regard to instance methods like `map`, `ap` and `chain`.
-This behavior can be used to formally capture Error handling as the `Left` value will be maintained and the operations will not be applied.
+This behavior can be used to formally capture Error handling as the `Left` value will be maintained and most the future operations will not be applied.

 ```javascript
 import Either from 'crocks/Either'